-- Ask your audience to think about some environmentally sustainable activities that your firm could implement. - And to categorize to which objective from the Taxonomy Regulation Strategy does the activity they thought of, belong to.
+- Think about some environmentally sustainable activities that your firm could implement. - To which objective from the Taxonomy Regulation Strategy does that activity belong?

 4. Environmental Action Programs

 Principal Objectives of the 8th Environmental Action Program:

 - To achieve the 2030 GHG emission reduction target and neutrality by 2050; - To promote adaptive capacity, strengthen resilience and reduce vulnerability to climate change; - To decouple economic growth from resource use and environmental degradation; - To pursue a zero-pollution target, including for air, water and soil; - To protect and preserve biodiversity, and amplifying natural capital (i.e., air, water, soil, etc.); - To alleviate environmental and climate pressures for production and consumption (i.e. in the areas of energy, industrial development etc.)